 If you don’t have a dentist to take care of your teeth and see regularly, consider Mackenzie Dental, a Woodbridge dental clinic.
 How often do you see a dentist and if you have children, how often do you take your kids?
 If the answer isn’t every 6 months, then you risk getting cavities and other oral health problems.
 Going to your dentist for regular checkups and cleanings can make a HUGE difference for your overall health as cavities could lead to more serious problems.
 Don’t sacrifice your health and your teeth just because you haven’t found the right dentist.
-Mackenzie Dental Centre can guide you through a safe, clean, and painless cleaning and checkup!
+Mackenzie Dental Centre can guide you through a safe, clean, and painless teeth cleaning and checkup!
 Take the right steps to maintain good health for your whole family.

 What are cavities?
 Mackenzie Dental Centre, a woodbridge dental clinic explains: